betsysavage/RemoteWorkAnalysis/README.md

     - Cluster Centroids Under-sampling
     - SMOTEENN Combined Sampling

-From the 6 models we tested, the Random Forest model initially performed the best for precision and accuracy when it came to predicting employees who were more productive while working in remote environments (precision of .61 and accuracy of .93), however we found that none of our models performed particulatrly well when it came to predicting employees who reported less the same level of productivity.
+From the 6 models we tested, the Random Forest model initially performed the best for precision and accuracy when it came to predicting employees who were more productive while working in remote environments (precision of .61 and accuracy of .93), however we found that none of our models performed particularly well when it came to predicting employees who reported less the same level of productivity.
 We decided to perform Hyperparameter tuning to optimize our model.

 ## Our model before performing hyperparameter tuning
 ![Class Report](https://github.com/betsysavage/RemoteWorkAnalysis/blob/main/Resources/Images/Random%20Forest%20Results%20Untuned.png)